This award recognises excellence in engineering science by a scientist or science team.

 - Ability of the individual to communicate the contribution to a wide (lay) audience.

-- The cash award must be spent in such a way to further advance engineering science in the Waikato (e.g., paying to bring in an overseas expert, attending an international conference, visiting overseas research organisations, up skilling in a certain area, etc.) and the winner must provide a letter to the Trust within 12 months of receipt of the award, detailing how the award was used.
+- Any cash award presented must be spent in such a way to further advance engineering science (e.g., paying to bring in an overseas expert, attending an international conference, visiting overseas research organisations, up skilling in a certain area, etc.) and the winner must provide a letter to the Trust within 12 months of receipt of the award, detailing how the award was used

 - The nominee can be an individual or a team.